OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/OpenVdbMap_v2.md

           | from OpenVdbGeometry = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Where to look for the vdb filename.
+        <p class="scene-class-attr-comment">Where to look for the vdb filename.
 Choose 'from texture' to specify a .vdb filename directly via the 'texture' attribute.
 Choose 'from OpenVdbGeometry' to use the .vdb filename and transform from an OpenVdbGeometry object in the scene using the 'openvdb geometry' attribute</p>

     </p>